 Management is concerned with the safety and health of our employees and maintains a stringent safety assurance program to reduce the possibility of accidents.
 Our safety department establishes guidelines to ensure compliance with all applicable state and federal safety regulations and provides training and safety education through orientations for new employees and subcontractors, daily crew safety meetings and first aid and CPR training.
 We also employ in-house medical personnel.
 We have a comprehensive drug and alcohol program and conduct periodic employee health screenings.
 A safety committee, whose members consist of one management representative and peer-elected field representatives, meets once a month to discuss safety concerns and suggestions that could prevent accidents.
 We also reward our employees through a safety recognition award program distributed throughout the year.
+In February 2012, we also added a safety component to the annual incentive program for most of our executive officers and all subsidiary presidents in recognition of the importance that we and our customers place on this element of our operations.
+The safety component is measured based on the safety performance of the Company and the applicable subsidiaries and each officer and president is eligible for a potential bonus of up to 20% of his annual base salary.

-We fabricate to the standards and regulations of the American Petroleum Institute, the American Welding Society, the American Society of Mechanical Engineers, American Bureau of Shipping, United States Coast

-Guard and customer specifications.
+We fabricate to the standards and regulations of the American Petroleum Institute, the American Welding Society, the American Society of Mechanical Engineers, the American Bureau of Shipping, the United States Coast Guard, the United States Navy and customer specifications.
 We use welding and fabrication procedures in accordance with the latest technology and industry requirements.
 Training programs have been instituted to upgrade skilled personnel and maintain high quality standards.
 In addition, we maintain on-site facilities for the non-destructive testing of all welds, a process performed by an independent contractor.

 The quality management systems of Gulf Island, Gulf Island Marine, Dolphin Services and Gulf Marine are certified as ISO 9001-2008 programs.
 ISO 9001-2008 is an internationally recognized verification system for quality management overseen by the International Standard Organization based in Geneva, Switzerland.
-The certification is based on a review of our programs and procedures designed to maintain and enhance quality production and are subject to annual review and recertification.
+The certification is based on a review of our programs and procedures designed to maintain and enhance quality production and are subject to semi-annual review and complete recertification every three years.